AlphaTime Acquisition Corp Ann - GuruFocus.com

 Cayman Islands, Jan.
-05, 2023 (GLOBE NEWSWIRE) -- AlphaTime Acquisition Corp ( ATMCU, the “Company”), a newly organized blank check company incorporated in the Cayman Islands, today announced that it closed its initial public offering of 6,000,000 units at a price of $10.00 per unit.
-The units are listed on the Nasdaq Global Market (“Nasdaq”) and began trading under the ticker symbol “ATMCU” on December 30, 2022.
+09, 2023 (GLOBE NEWSWIRE) -- AlphaTime Acquisition Corp (the “Company”) today announced that the underwriters of its initial public offering exercised in full their over-allotment option on January 6, 2023 to purchase an additional 900,000 units at a public offering price of $10.00 per unit.
+After giving effect to the exercise of the over-allotment option, a total of 6,900,000 units have been issued, resulting in total gross proceeds of $69,000,000.
+The units, including those issued in connection with the over-allotment option, are listed on the Nasdaq Global Market (“Nasdaq”) under the ticker symbol “ATMCU”.
 Each unit consists of one ordinary share, one redeemable warrant entitling the holder to purchase one ordinary share at a price of $11.50 per share, and one right entitling the holder to receive one-tenth (1/10) of one ordinary share upon consummation of an initial business combination.
-After the securities comprising the units begin separate trading, the ordinary shares, warrants and rights are expected to be listed on Nasdaq under the symbols “ATMC,” “ATMCW” and “ATMCR,” respectively.
+After the securities comprising the units begin separate trading, the ordinary shares, warrants and rights are expected to be listed on Nasdaq under the symbols “ATMC”, “ATMCW”, and “ATMCR”, respectively.

 A registration statement relating to these securities was declared effective by the U.S. Securities and Exchange Commission (the “SEC”) on December 30, 2022.
 This press release shall not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.